jonghwanhyeon/python-ffmpeg/docs/examples/transcoding.md

 # Transcoding

-You can use **python-ffmpeg** to transcode an input file into various codecs, formats.
+You can use **python-ffmpeg** to transcode an input file into various codecs and formats.

 For example, you can change the container of a video file without re-encoding the content as follows: